QMP: Q-switch Mixture of Policies for Multi-Task Behavior Sharing: Introduction

 \section{Introduction}

-In multi-task reinforcement learning, each task has something to learn from the others.
-Consider a task set where a robot is simultaneously learning to open and close a drawer and a door on a tabletop, as illustrated in Figure~\ref{fig:teaser-fig}.
-These tasks share many similar behaviors, like approaching the tabletop or grasping the object handle.
-While learning to open a drawer, the robot can benefit by exploring behaviors found rewarding in other related tasks (such as grasping the drawer or door handle), then incorporating the helpful behaviors into its own policy, instead of randomly exploring the entire action space.
-Can we craft a framework to learn from similar behaviors across tasks to accelerate overall learning?
+In multi-task reinforcement learning, each task can benefit from the behaviors learned in others.
+Consider a robot learning four tasks simultaneously: opening and closing a drawer and a door on a tabletop, as illustrated in Figure 1.
+A behavior is defined as the policy of how the robot acts in a certain state, with the optimal behavior representing the best response, such as opening its gripper (action) when near the drawer handle (state) in the drawer-open task.
+As the robot learns, such behaviors are often shareable between tasks.
+For instance, both drawer-open and drawer-close tasks require behaviors for grasping the handle.
+Consequently, as the robot refines its ability to grasp the drawer handle in one task, it can incorporate these behaviors into the other, reducing the need to explore the entire action space randomly.
+Following this intuition, can we develop a general framework that leverages such behavior sharing across tasks to accelerate overall learning?

 Most multi-task reinforcement learning (MTRL) methods share task information via policy parameters~\citep{vithayathil2020survey} or data relabeling~\citep{kaelbling1993learning}.
 We propose a new framework for MTRL: \emph{share behaviors} between tasks to improve data collection by employing potentially useful policies from other tasks for more informative training data.
-This approach offers a simple, general, and sample-efficient approach that complements existing MTRL methods.
+This approach offers a simple, general, and sample-efficient approach that complements existing off-policy MTRL methods.

 Prior works~\citep{teh2017distral, ghosh2018divideandconquer} share behaviors between task policies uniformly by regularizing to one shared distilled policy~\citep{rusu2015distillation}.
 This introduces a bias towards the mean behavior and causes negative interference when tasks might require differing optimal behaviors from the same state.
 In contrast, reusing other policies for data collection does not introduce any bias.